mozilla/gecko-dev/devtools/docs/user/javascript_tracer/index.rst

 You may optionally display all function call arguments as well as function return values (if enabled).
 This is disabled by default as it complexify the output of the tracer, making it slower and less readable.

+Note that the profiler output doesn't support this feature.

 .. image:: trace-returns-with-values.png